automl/amltk/docs/guides/scheduling.md

     If you're familiar with pythons `await/async` syntax, then this description might sound similar.
-The `Scheduler` is powered by an asynchronous event loop but hides this complexity in it's API.
+The `Scheduler` is powered by an asynchronous event loop but hides this complexity in its API.
 We do have an asynchronous API which we will discuss later.

 ### Backend

 The first thing to do is define where this computation should happen.
-A [`Scheduler`][amltk.scheduling.Scheduler] builds upon, an [`Executor`][concurrent.futures.Executor],
+A [`Scheduler`][amltk.scheduling.Scheduler] builds upon an [`Executor`][concurrent.futures.Executor],
 an interface provided by python's [`concurrent.futures`][concurrent.futures] module.
 This interface is used to abstract away the details of how the